iamafanti/learnDataAnalysis/LearnPandas.md

 To extract the month values from the DATE column and assign them to a new column, we can use the pandas.Series.dt accessor:
 `unrate['MONTH'] = unrate['DATE'].dt.month`
 Calling pandas.Series.dt.month returns a Series containing the integer values for each month (e.g. 1 for January, 2 for February, etc.).
 Under the hood, pandas applies the datetime.date function over each datetime value in the DATE column, which returns the integer month value.
-Let's now move onto generating multiple line charts in the same subplot.